Checking assumptions in regression

 proc gplot data=two; plot y_res * y_hat;

-Both of the above methods produce a plot of residuals versus predicted values.
+The outout is a plot of residuals versus predicted values.
 If the residuals variance is around zero, it implies that the assumption of homoscedasticity is not violated.
 If there is a high concentration of residuals above zero or below zero, the variance is not constant and thus a systematic error exists.

 Independence of Residuals